lyrasoft/throttle/README.md

 $lock->acquire();

-// Then we try to run task to another process, let's store the key.
+// Then we try to run task in another process, let's store the key.

 // Push to queue
 $queue->push(new FooJob($key));